 And here’s the online version.

-Do make sure you’re using the latest firmware, as a number of important issues have been addresses since the initial version.
+Do make sure you’re using the latest firmware, as a number of important issues have been addressed since the initial version.
 You can find the latest firmware here.

 |HyperDrive ColorSpace UDMA3||NEXTO DI ND2901||WD MyPassport Wireless||HyperDrive COLORSPACE UDMA2||Digital Foci Photo Safe II OTG||Digital Foci Picture Porter Advanced|